Hidden Through Time

 Sound 8

-Gameplay: Very easy to pick up and play, but it’s also very easy to get hooked.
+Gameplay: The game is very easy to pick up and play, but it’s also very easy to get hooked.

 Graphics: The visuals are quite charming and are packed with some nice detail.

-Sound: Nothing spectacular, but fits the theme of the game
+Sound: The audio has nothing spectacular, but it fits the game’s theme

 Summary 8.0 Great